soupglasses/nix-system-graphics/README.md

 > [!CAUTION]
 > This repository is __HIGHLY EXPERIMENTAL!!!__ Do not choose to rely on this as a method in any production environment until it has been further tested.
 If you hit any issues, please [open a Github issue](https://github.com/soupglasses/nix-system-opengl/issues/new/choose).

+Run graphics accelerated programs built with Nix on _any_ Linux distribution.

 ## Installing with Nix Flakes

 While this will be very induvidualized to how your `flake.nix` is written, generally a complete file would look like the following.